deploy-sergio/test-docu/vpc-nat-lambda.md

 Inbound rules | Outbound rules

-Here we need to check into outbound rules it has ports ALL and Destination 0.0.0.0/0
+Here we need to check into outbound rules:

+ ports ALL and Destination 0.0.0.0/0